TERMS & CONDITIONS

 Beauty and Brows requires payment on completion of your appointment unless an alternative arrangement is made.
 We accept cash, Venmo and Chase QuickPay.

-Beauty and Brows can make no guarantee as to how long your individual results will last.
+Beauty and Brows can make no guarantee as to your individual results or how long your microblading will last.
 Client results will vary from person to person.
 Although it is effective and can last up to a year in most cases, no guarantee can be made about the length of time they will last.
 Since everyone’s skin is different, it is very important that each client understands that we cannot guarantee how long the pigment will retain in your skin.
 Retention depends on your skin type, texture, oiliness, and aftercare.
-Most clients will need 12-18 month touch-up, but results will vary from person to person.
+Most clients will need a 6-12 month touch-up, but results will vary from person to person.

 We always do our best to meet your booking request.
 To avoid disappointment, we recommend booking at least one week in advance.
 We recommend making future bookings at the end of each service to secure your ideal appointment time.
 Bookings can also be made on this website, or by calling 312-439-2505.

 In the event you would like to reschedule or cancel your appointment, you may do so on this website or by giving us a call, any time up to 24 hours before your scheduled appointment.
-If you miss an appointment without contacting us within the required time, this is considered a missed appointment and a fee of $100.00 will be charged to your credit card.
+If you miss an appointment without contacting us within the required time, this is considered a missed appointment and a fee of $100.00 will be charged.

 If a client is more than 20 minutes late without prior notice for a scheduled appointment, we will consider this a missed appointment.